 Group financial statements Parent Company financial statements Materiality £674,000 (2021: £580,000) £337,000 (2021: £290,000) Basis for determining materiality 3% of EBITDA (2021: 3% EBITDA) Parent Company materiality is capped at 50% (2021: 50%) of Group materiality which equates to 0.53% (2021: 0.43%) of net assets.
 Rationale for the benchmark applied We have used EBITDA as the benchmark for our determination of materiality having considered the important metrics of the business for different stakeholder groups.
 Materiality has also increased as compared to prior year due to underlying growth in business following acquisitions.
-Group, the key balances are investments held, external borrowings and intercompany balances.
+As this is the ultimate holding Company for the Group, the key balances are investments held, external borrowings and intercompany balances.